typelevel/typelevel.github.com/_events/2018-03-20-summit-boston.md

     break: true
   - time: "16:30"
     speakers: ["fabio"]
-    title: "fs2 concurrency in practice: compose your program flow with streams"
+    title: "Declarative Control Flow with fs2 Stream"
     summary: "fs2 is a purely functional streaming library, with support for concurrent and nondeterministic merging of arbitrary streams.
-Concurrency support means that we can use Stream not only to process data in constant memory, but also as a very general abstraction for program flow: whilst IO gives us an excellent model for a single effectful action, assembling behaviour with it often has a very imperative flavour (pure, but still imperative).
-This talk will introduce fs2 combinators by example, and will hopefully show how we can model program flow in a declarative, high level, composable fashion.
+Concurrency support means that we can use Stream not only to process data in constant memory, but also as a very general abstraction for control flow: whilst IO gives us an excellent model for a single effectful action, assembling behaviour with it often has a very imperative flavour (pure, but still imperative).
+This talk will introduce fs2 combinators by example, and will hopefully show how we can model control flow in a declarative, high level, composable fashion.
 In particular, we will focus on concurrent combinators."
   - time: "17:05"
     speakers: ["umasrinivasan"]
     title: "Scalafix @ Twitter scale"